 Can I set different transactions fees?

 You can set up one transaction fee for Stripe and one for PayPal.
-The reason for this is that Stripe processing fees and PayPal’s processing fees and how they are charged differs.
+The reason for this is that Stripe processing fees and PayPal’s processing fees and how they are charged differ.

 Can I charge a fee for creating listings?